microsoft/pxt-calliope/docs/courses/ucp-science.md

-# micro:bit Science Experiments
+# Science Experiments

-The micro:bit Science Experiments are lessons geared for students in middle school and early high school grades.
+The **Science Experiments** are lessons geared for students in middle school and early high school grades.
 The lessons are designed help the student gain a greater understanding of the forces and behavior of the physical world.
 This is done using methods of observation, measurement, and data analysis.
 By incorporating the micro:bit in the experiments, the lessons are a great way to teach both science and computing in the same activity.

 These lessons guide the student in hands-on, practical measurement activities along with using the micro:bit to control and record data for the experiments.
 Each lesson provides an overview of the activity, outlines expected results, explains the setup of the experiment, and the gives a coding activity to measure and collect the data.